Heritage Alliance of the New Silk Road

 About HANSR

-The Heritage Alliance of the New Silk Road
+Welcome to HANSR: The Heritage Alliance of the New Silk Road

 A small number of scholars from Liverpool University, Nazarbayev University in Kazakhstan, State University of New York Buffalo, Xi'an Jiao Tong University and Polytechnic University of Hong Kong, launched HANSR at Liverpool University in September 2018.